 It goes unsaid that hard skills are essential to obtaining a job.
-Whether it’s learning to cook, code, or engineer, without hard work and effort, any hard skill can be obtained.
+Whether it’s learning to cook, code, or engineer, with hard work and effort, any hard skill can be obtained.
 But soft skills are a whole different breed.
 Responsibility, time management, confidence, etc. These aren’t skills that can be taught in a classroom.
 They’re abstract skills that are shown through the execution of hard skills and a daily work regiment and how you choose to carry yourself every day.
 Now what if someone lacks certain soft skills?
 Are there methods for someone to learn soft skills and add more attributes to themselves?

 1. Discipline yourself